GeorgeDaoud3/SOFE4630U-MS4/README.md

    <img src="figures/logger2.jpg" alt="voting logger script (lines 20:28)" width="550" />

 4. **Lines 30-44**: Repeatedly try to connect to the Redis server each second.
-The service will terminate if the connection isn't established in a minute.
+The service will terminate if the connection isn't established in one minute.

    <img src="figures/logger3.jpg" alt="voting logger script (lines 30:44)" width="750" />